lauritorma/Linux-palvelimet-kurssi/h13-Hello-World.md

 Java Hello World example on Linux.
 Rendek 2020.
 Luettavissa: https://linuxconfig.org/java-hello-world-example-on-linux

+How to use sys.argv in Python.
+GeeksForGeeks 2019.
+Luettavissa: https://www.geeksforgeeks.org/how-to-use-sys-argv-in-python/

 How To Install Java with Apt on Ubuntu 18.04.
 Vlaswinkel 2018.
 Luettavissa: https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04